 Keratoconus softens the corneal tissue.
-These changes are caused by a pathological reduction of cross-links, the chemical bonds that keep the collagen molecules bound together, in the cornea.
+This is caused by a pathological reduction of cross-links, the chemical bonds that keep the collagen molecules of the cornea bound together.

 In fact, the connective tissue across all of our bodies are held together by cross-links: it’s what gives bodily tissue mechanical strength.
 We know a lot more about these cross-links today than we did 20 years ago.
 For example, the number of cross-links increases with age – explaining why our bodies get stiffer in their old age.
 This is likely to be the same reason classical keratoconus stops progressing later in life: the cornea becomes naturally cross-linked with age.

 In keratoconus, the number of cross-links is reduced as a result of the disease, and this reduces the biomechanical strength of the cornea – or in other words, weakens it.
-The cornea becomes thinner and thinner, making it less able to contain the pressure inside the eye, making the cornea bulges slowly forwards, eventually assuming a cone-shaped form.
+The cornea becomes thinner and thinner, making it less able to contain the pressure inside the eye.
+As a result, the cornea bulges slowly forwards, eventually assuming a cone-shaped form.

 CXL can be performed at any age, but we perform it most often in people aged between 6 and 60 years.

 CXL treatment is divided into 3 steps: saturation of the cornea with riboflavin, UV irradiation and postoperative follow-up.

 Because vitamin B₂ is a large molecule, it can not easily penetrate through the epithelium — the top layer of the cornea.

 In classic “Dresden protocol” cross-linking we manually remove a ~8 mm diameter region of the epithelium before applying the riboflavin.

 However, advanced formulations of riboflavin now exist that can penetrate through the epithelium, meaning CXL can be performed without having to remove it.
 This is called epithelium-on (“Epi-on”) CXL — which should result in less pain and faster recovery times.

 This step is completely painless.